 The CASA examination system has an automatic feedback mechanism that advises the candidate of the syllabus areas in which he/she has failed to answer questions correctly.
 This guidance, called a knowledge deficiency report (KDR), is issued together with the examination result.
 The KDR supports the candidate’s re-training effort.

 The aim of the re-training effort is for the candidate to properly acquire the required knowledge for the licence or rating.
 Thus, the candidate (and the instructor) is provided the KDR so that they may review and restudy the areas of knowledge deficiency.

-Even for a candidate who passes the examination, CASA requires that he/she be re-tested on these noted deficiencies before a flight test.
-The candidate has to present the KDR to the school’s chief flying instructor (CFI) or/and the testing officer (ATO) conducting the flight test for the licence or rating.
-As part of the test, the CFI or/and the ATO will orally examine the candidate on the noted deficient areas of knowledge.
-This procedure addresses and enhances safety standards.
+Even for a candidate who passes the examination, CASA requires that he/she be re-tested on these noted deficiencies before a flight test, other than for an ATPL flight test.
+The candidate has to present their KDR(s) to either the Head of Operations (HOO) or Examiner conducting the flight test for the licence or rating.
+As part of the test, the HOO and/or Examiner will orally examine the candidate on the noted deficient areas of knowledge.

 It has sometimes (incorrectly) been perceived that in addition to the examination feedback process, CASA assumes a re-training/tutorial responsibility.
 However, CASA is not an aeronautical knowledge training organization.
 CASA as the regulator provides basic feedback in the form of a KDR to help the candidate and the instructor focus their re-training efforts on the areas of noted deficient knowledge.
 The candidate's instructor continues to be responsible for training and any required re-training.